thediveo/lxkns/README.md

 > discovery methods thus **must** call `reexec.CheckAction()` as early as
 > possible in their `main()` function.
 For this, you need to `import
 > "github.com/thediveo/gons/reexec"`.

+In addition, lxkns also discovers some control group information for the processes attached to namespaces.
+In particular, the discovery will relate processes to the control groups created for the "cpu" v1 controller type.
+To a limited extend, the names of these control groups will relate to the partitioning of processes using Linux kernel namespaces.
+For instance, processes in Docker containers will show control group names in the form of `docker/<id>`, where the id is the usual 64 hex char string.
+Plain containerd container processes will show up with `<namespace>/<id>` control group names.

 ## gons CLI tools